 Minor in Quantitative Methodology

-Students pursuing a graduate degree (MS and/or PhD) within the major of Psychology may now obtain a Minor in Quantitative Methodology.
+Students pursuing a graduate degree (MS and/or PhD) within the major of Psychology may now obtain a Minor in Quantitative Methodology (inaugurated in 2014).

 Approval to pursue the Minor is contingent on: